ivangfr/springboot-kong-plugins/README.md

 # `springboot-kong`

-The goal of this project is to create a simple REST API and securing it with [`Kong`](https://getkong.org) using the `LDAP Authentication` and `Basic Authentication` plugins.
-Besides, we will explore more plugins that Kong offers like:
+The goal of this project is to create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/)
-`Rate Limiting`, `StatsD` and `Prometheus` plugins.
+REST API and securing it with [`Kong`](https://getkong.org) using the `LDAP Authentication` and `Basic Authentication` plugins.
+Besides, we will explore more plugins that `Kong` offers like: `Rate Limiting`, `StatsD` and `Prometheus` plugins.

-## Microservice
+## Application

 ### simple-service

-Spring-Boot Java Web application that exposes two endpoints:
+`Spring Boot` Java Web application that exposes two endpoints:
-- `/api/public`: endpoint that can be access by anyone, it is not secured;
+- `/api/public`: that can be access by anyone, it is not secured;
-- `/api/private`: endpoint that must be accessed only by authenticated users.
+- `/api/private`: that must be accessed only by authenticated users.

 ## Build simple-service Docker Image

-In `springboot-kong` root folder, run
+Open a terminal and inside `springboot-kong` root folder, run
 ```
 ./mvnw clean package dockerfile:build -DskipTests --projects simple-service
 ```

 ## Start environment

-Run the following script present in `springboot-kong` project root folder.
+In a terminal and inside `springboot-kong` root folder, run the following script
 ```
 ./start-docker-containers.sh
 ```

 > `simple-service` application is running in a docker container.
 The container does not expose any port to HOST machine.
-> So, the application cannot be accessed directly, forcing the caller to use of `Kong` as gateway server to access it.
+> So, it cannot be accessed directly, forcing the caller to use `Kong` as gateway server to access it.

 ## Import OpenLDAP Users